Sebagabones/CITS3007Project/README.md

   file/directory list.

 - If your code isn't formatted, you won't be able to merge it (soz)
+- However!
+If you look below (and you setup pre-commit), your code should be formatted on commit.
 #### Markdown files

 - Our report needs to match CommonMark spec, and so we also have a